 Learn More: USA Tourist Card

-Please note as we are a US company, we cannot process Cuba Tourist Cards.
-The information provided is for educational purposes only.
+Please note as iVisa is a US company, we cannot process Cuba Tourist Cards.
+The information provided here is for educational purposes only.

-Anyone who wants to visit Cuba as tourist and travel via US airport must apply for a USA Tourist Card also known as a pink card.
+Anyone who wants to visit Cuba as tourist and will be traveling via US airport must apply for a USA Tourist Card also known as a pink card.
 The Tourist Card allows you to enter Cuba for leisure or recreational purposes for up to 30 days.
 The card solely depends on where you are coming from and not nationality.

 Our customers have great stories about us